This week’s Spanish word of the week is pensar.

 To ask what someone thinks of someone or something, you put de after pensar:

-¿Liliana, qué piensas de la propuesta?
-Liliana, what do you think of the suggestion?
+¿Laura, qué piensas de la propuesta?
+Laura, what do you think of the suggestion?

 In the last example, de is the Spanish equivalent of the English words of or about.
 But notice you use en in the structure pensar en alguien/algo to think of somebody/something: